-The WSJ blog points to this interesting update about the TB patient who was quarantined for having a highly-resistant strain of TB.
+The WSJ blog points to this interesting update [link no longer available] about the TB patient who was quarantined for having a highly-resistant strain of TB.
 I blogged about the case here and here.
 According to the news story, times aren’t very good from Andrew Speaker, the TB patient:

 Professor Neil Richards (Washington University School of Law) and I have posted on SSRN our new article, Privacy’s Other Path: Recovering the Law of Confidentiality, 96 Georgetown Law Journal __ (forthcoming 2007).
 The article engages in an historical and comparative discussion of American and English privacy law, a topic that has been relatively unexplored in America.